 Please keep in mind these signs and symptoms may have other causes.

 Haemoglobin levels show the amount of iron-containing protein.

 Hematocrit levels reflect the concentration of red blood cells.

 Serum ferritin measures the amount of stored iron.

 Vegans and vegetarians usually have lower serum ferritin levels than meat eaters, but this won’t affect them negatively and besides ensuring better iron absorption, it can actually be linked with improved insulin sensitivity and a lesser risk of type 2 diabetes.
 There is also research taking place into possible links between low serum ferritin and a reduced risk of coronary artery disease, colon cancer and inflammatory conditions.

 In research studies, ingestion of supplemental iron in even slightly elevated quantities is associated with increased risk of cognitive problems.
 The Physicians Committee for Responsible Medicine is concerned that there may be a link between iron supplements and Alzheimer’s disease, so please don’t take iron supplements unless you are actually deficient.
-If you’re taking iron supplements due to medically diagnosed iron deficiency, take them between meals and combine it with a Vitamin C source and don’t combine them with calcium, zinc or magnesium oxide supplements.

 Plant-based Iron Sources

 Iron supplements often cause constipation, while iron sourced from whole foods actually prevents or treats constipation.